soodoku/sonny_side/README.md

-## Son Bias in US: Evidence from Business Names
+## Son Bias in the US: Evidence from Business Names

 I estimate bias for sons by examining the extent to which the word `son(s)` is more common than `daughter(s)` in the names of businesses.